Please enable JavaScript to ensure auto alt text generation works properly

 What remains uniquely human:

-• Building relationships with hiring managers
+• Building relationships with recruiting leaders

 • Negotiating complex compensation packages